What are the legal frameworks?

 • Mineral resource to which the mining license relates

-Furthermore, all mining licenses in Germany in the hydrocarbons sector are published in the annual publication “Erdöl und Erdgas in der Bundesrepublik Deutschland” (Crude oil and natural gas in the Federal Republic of Germany) 1,2
+Furthermore, all mining licenses in Germany in the hydrocarbons sector are published in the annual publication “Erdöl und Erdgas in der Bundesrepublik Deutschland” (Crude oil and natural gas in the Federal Republic of Germany) and in the BVEG annual report.

 Example of an online system: the NiBiS map server